- Departments L - V

 The Friends provide support for park improvements such as through activities such as in-season Friday Cruise Nights and offer help as volunteers for annual events such as Big Rig Day and Santa's Land.
 A fundraising campaign for new Pickleball courts is currently underway and the Friends are a partner in this exciting effort.
 New members and volunteers are always welcomed.
 For general information and meeting date, or to volunteer, email the Friends of Buttery Brook Park at: ButteryBrookPark@gmail.com.

-For more info on events and happenings, visit us on Facebook: https://www.facebook.com/butterybrookpark.
+- For more event information, visit the Friends on Facebook: https://www.facebook.com/butterybrookpark.

 Friday Cruise Nights at Buttery Brook Park

-Students at Mount Holyoke College (see the group photo in the image slider below) have been putting the finishing touches on a large mural that will be installed at Buttery Brook in June.
-After researching local plants and animals, and hearing from residents about their memories of the Park, the group developed a design incorporating what they learned that will engage and captivate viewers of all ages.
-A public reception at the Park is planned for early June to celebrate the mural's installation.
-Watch for details to be announced when available.
+A large 4-panel mural created by students at Mount Holyoke College (see the group photo in the image slider below) was installed at Buttery Brook in June 2022 by the playground.
+After researching local plants and animals, and hearing from residents about their memories of the Park, the group developed an engaging design incorporating what they learned that viewers of all ages will enjoy.